Peruvian Hairless Dog: History

+Characteristics

 According to the FCI breed standard, the most important aspect of its appearance is its hairlessness.
+Hairless dogs are often used in research for testing of various conditions such as dermatitis and other immune-related conditions.
 The dog may have short hair on top of its head, on its feet, and on the tip of its tail.
 In Peru, breeders tend to prefer completely hairless dogs.
 The color of skin can be chocolate-brown, elephant-grey, copper, or mottled.
 They can be totally one color or one color with tongue pink spots.
 Albinism is not accepted.
 The eye color is linked to the skin color.
 It is always brown, but dogs with light colors can have clearer eyes than darker-skinned dogs.

 Peruvian Hairless Dogs come in three sizes: